 Charging at home is the cheapest and most convenient way to charge and if all or part of the charge comes from wind or solar then it's even cheaper.
 If you charge at home you are paying 5% VAT.
 A public charge point will be at 20% VAT.
-Most new electric vehicles will manage 200-300 miles on a single charge.
+Most new electric vehicles will manage 150 -350 miles on a single charge.(depending on weather and type of driving).
 For journeys which are not local, owners will have to use public charge points.
 A few Blackdown hills parishes already have these attached to village halls.

-Home charging can be done from a 13 amp plug but this is slow, inconvenient and potentially dangerous.
-A special 7.2 kW home charger mounted on an outside wall is the best way and will take around 9 hrs.
-It will cost the same as your domestic kilowatt rate, but if you have an off-peak agreement and charge at night, or you have PV panels perhaps augmented by battery storage it will cost much less.
+Home charging can be done from a 13 amp plug but this is slow, inconvenient and potentially a trip hazard.
+A special 7.2 kW home charger mounted on an outside wall is the best way and will take around 8-9 hrs to fully charge from 5% or less.
+Of course, practically, when you put the car on charge it will not be 'empty' so it won't take all night.
+It will cost the same as your domestic kilowatt hour rate, but if you have an off-peak agreement and charge at night, or you have PV panels perhaps augmented by battery storage it will cost much less.

-Some manufacturers or dealers might subsidise installation but expect to pay up to £1300.
+Some manufacturers or dealers might subsidise installation but expect to pay up to £1500.